Ronny019/My-Projects/MyDatasetModels/Reddit_Human_Stress_And_Anxiety/Readme.txt

 The usual strategy for NLP is to encode the words into numeric values.
 However, not every word is meaningful and therefore we have to eliminate those.
 Stopwords are a good start.
-In this assignment I have used the TF-IDF(Term Frequency Inverse Document Frequency) technique to assign weights to the words.
+I have used the TF-IDF(Term Frequency Inverse Document Frequency) technique to assign weights to the words.
 The way the TF-IDF technique works is it looks for the frequency of the token in the document and across documents.
 If a term is used in multiple documents that means the term is not very specific to a single topic.
 If a term is used often within a single document it means that